 Opening Hours

-9 am to 5 pm daily (last entry 4 pm)
+The 2025 springtime festival opening hours are 9 am to 5 pm daily (last entry 3.30 pm)

 Pricing

-2024 ticket prices are summarised below.
-Note the different pricing for mid-week vs weekends.
+2025 ticket prices are summarised below.
+Note the different pricing for mid-week vs the busier weekend periods.

 Best Time To Visit